-A virtual CIO, also referred to as a fractional CIO, is a dedicated resource who serves as a Chief Information Officer on a flexible basis.
+A virtual CIO (vCIO) is a dedicated resource who serves as a Chief Information Officer on a flexible basis.
 Their primary role is to formulate strategic IT goals for your company, and then manage an IT strategy and budget that meets those goals.
+Most vCIOs are hired through reputable IT consulting services.

 Regardless of what your business does, you use technology to run it.
-Whether its processing payments, organizing appointments, paying your employees and your bills, communicating internally or externally, your technology is essential.
-But you know that!
+Arguably your technology is the backbone of your business - without it, you would fail.

 Technology is complex and it changes fast.